shannontee/ECS-60-Projects/README.md

 # ECS-60-Projects

 This repository holds programs from ECS 60: Data Structures and Programming.

-**Timetest:** Compares the performance of different ADT such as linked lists, stack lists, skip lists, and queue arrays.

-**Bags & Balance:**

-**BTree Insert:**
+The programs helped understand and implement various abstract data types such as lists, stacks, queues, binary trees, and B-trees.